Winter Placement Process

 Moving Back to Campus

-The first board plan meal will be on Sunday, January 9, 2022.
+The first board plan meal will be dinner on Tuesday, January 9th, 2024.

 All the original furniture assigned to a room must remain in that space.
 If you have a diagnosed disability and need a housing accommodation related to furniture, please contact the Office of Accessible Education.